menees/WirePeep/README.md

 # WirePeep
-WirePeep is a free, open-source Internet downtime monitor written in C# with .NET Core.
+WirePeep is a free, open-source network downtime monitor written in C# with WPF, .NET Core, and .NET Framework.
 It periodically checks for connectivity to your Internet gateway, various public DNS servers, and other systems (e.g., your cable modem).